 In disconnected environments, these adjustments often create additional reconciliation work and reduce transparency.
 It becomes difficult to trace what changed, when, and why.

 When journal entry capabilities are built into your planning system, adjustments are recorded, tracked, and auditable in context.
-Your models stay aligned with accounting logic, and there is a clear record of every change, which matters when leadership or auditors ask questions.
+Your models stay aligned with accounting logic, and there’s a clear record of every change, which matters when leadership or auditors ask questions.

-Auditability is usually associated with financial reporting, but it is just as critical in planning.
+Auditability is usually associated with financial reporting, and it’s just as critical in planning.
 When a board member asks how a forecast number was derived, or an investor wants to understand the assumptions behind your budget, you need a complete and immediate answer.

 Without integrated financial consolidation, tracing a planning number back to its source can require manual work across multiple systems.
-That is not a position you want to be in during a board meeting or an audit.
+That’s a difficult position to be in during a board meeting or an audit.

 When auditability is built into your planning environment, every number has a clear lineage.
 Inputs, adjustments, and assumptions are documented and accessible, supporting both internal governance and external reporting requirements.